LifeScienceDataAnalytics/VirtualCohorts/README.md

 * 3_classification.R: classifier to classify virtual and real patients using coonservative and non-conservative methods
 * 4_densityAndBarPlots.R: density and histogram generated for real and virtual patients
 * 5_counterfactualCognition.R: counterfactual scenario generated for virtual patients by changing the baseline score of demented subject to a normal
-* 6_hybridBNCreation.R: generation of hybrid bayesian network and comparison with the one generated using dicrete data
+* 6_hybridBNCreation.R: generation of hybrid bayesian network and comparison with the one generated using discrete data

 PPMI